 My Story

-Being in nature, and absorbing its calming beauty into my paintings, is a form of meditation for me.
-What began as a way to cope with grief is now a way of life, and one that I want to share.
+Being in nature — and absorbing its calming beauty into my artwork — is a form of meditation for me.
+What began as a way to cope with grief has grown into a way of life, one I now share through each stitch, brushstroke, and layer of fabric.

 Creative beginnings